Listen to this article.

-- Encourage him to see himself as a father, no matter the circumstances.
-Validate his experience, and remind him that he is, in fact, a father.
+- Validate his experience and encourage him to see himself as a father, no matter the circumstances.

-- Empower him by giving him permission to grieve.
-Give him the freedom to grieve how he needs to for as long as he needs to.
+- Empower him by giving him the permission and freedom to grieve how he needs to for as long as he needs to.
 Impose no expectations or timelines on his grief.
 Support him as he carves out a legacy in honor of his precious baby.

-You have seen their words woven throughout this post, and I want to leave you with two final quotes to further highlight the wisdom an empowered father has to share:
+With that we’d like leave you with two final quotes from fathers who have been there; to further highlight the wisdom an empowered father has to share: